linxiagong/NeRF-Pytorch/README.md

 An object-oriented PyTorch implementation of NeRF (Neural Radiance Fields), encapsulated within classes: `dataset`, `network`, `nerf_render`, `loss` and `trainer`.
 All configurations are set in config file: `configs/*.yaml`.

 When I work on my NeRF-based projects, I found it a bit complex to customize and organiz code blocks.
-For this concern, I extract the main pipeline of my NeRF codes, encapsulated as classes, to facilitate latter usage.
+For this concern, I refactor NeRF codes, encapsulated as classes, to facilitate latter usage.

 **Working on Progress:*
-- load checkpoints, path given in config
-- render final video
+- add Tri-Plane NeRF (eg3d)

 ## Run